opik

 You are now ready to start logging traces using the Python SDK.

-The easiest way to get started is to use one of our integrations.
-Opik supports:
+The easiest way to log traces is to use one of our direct integrations.
+Opik supports a wide array of frameworks, including recent additions like Google ADK, Autogen, AG2, and Flowise AI:

 Integration | Description | Documentation | Try in Colab |